Saeid-Tayebi/HandiMissingDataEstimaor/README.md

-# Handi Missing Data Estimator
+# Handy Missing Data Estimator

 This repository contains a simple yet effective tool for **estimating missing data** using **Principal Component Analysis (PCA)**.
 It has been designed to work seamlessly with both Python and MATLAB, providing a robust way to handle missing data in various datasets.